spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 mkdir -p /tmp/remote-files /tmp/local-files
 ```

-#### Register the applications
+#### Register the Applications

-If you downloaded and built the [sample project](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/file-ingest/file-to-jdbc/file-to-jdbc.zip?raw=true), you can register it using a `file://` url, e.g. `file://<path-to-project>/target/ingest-1.0.0-SNAPSHOT.jar`
+If you downloaded and built the [sample project](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/file-ingest/file-to-jdbc/file-to-jdbc.zip?raw=true), you can register it by using a `file://` URL. e.g. `file://<path-to-project>/target/ingest-1.0.0-SNAPSHOT.jar`
-Otherwise use the published maven jar:
+Otherwise, you can use the published Maven jar:

 ```bash
 app register --name fileIngest --type task --uri maven://io.spring.cloud.dataflow.ingest:ingest:1.0.0.BUILD-SNAPSHOT